publishpress/PublishPress-Blocks/README.md

 ### How to install?

-You can download a built package from [releases page](https://github.com/publishpress/Advanced-Gutenberg/releases) and install it on your WordPress sites by uploading the zip file, or upload the folder "src" renamed as "advanced-gutenberg".
-This last option is for developers who want to contribute and test.
+You can download a built package from [releases page](https://github.com/publishpress/Advanced-Gutenberg/releases) and install it on your WordPress sites by uploading the zip file, or upload the folder "src" renamed as "advanced-gutenberg" to plugins folder.
+This last option is for developers who want to contribute and/or test.

 ## How to contribute with code